Article access (app edition)

 Task

-Our goal was to improve the user experience by making it easier to access articles within an edition on the tablet app.
+Our goal was to improve the overall user experience by making it easier to move between articles on the tablet app without cluttering the interface.

 Project success